GrigorTonikyan/ascii-vision/.github/instructions/general.instructions.md

 ## Documentation Standards

-- Keep README.md up-to-date with current functionality
+- Keep `README.md` and `CHANGELOG.md` up-to-date with current functionality
 - Document all public APIs and interfaces
 - Include code examples where appropriate
 - Maintain architecture documentation for complex systems